rojaster/symcc/README.md

 There are multiple possible reasons:

 #### QSym backend performs pruning

+> QSYM is no more in use here.
+All necessary files are copied directly into
+> qsym_backend folder.

 When built with the QSym backend exploration (e.g., loops) symcc is subject to path pruning, this is part of the optimizations that makes